Carmen Hooker Odom

-Carmen Hooker Odom is the former secretary of the North Carolina Department of Health and Human Services.
+Carmen Hooker Odom (born Carmen Anne DeFrates; February 3, 1945), previously known as Carmen Buell, Carmen D. Buell, and Carmen Hooker Buell, is the former secretary of the North Carolina Department of Health and Human Services.
 Governor Mike Easley appointed her Secretary in January 2001.
 Odom, a former Massachusetts legislator and health care lobbyist, has spent her professional life working in health and human services.
 As a lawmaker, she was the primary legislative author of both the 1991 Massachusetts comprehensive health reform legislation and the Children's Medical Security Plan, which targeted young children not covered by medical insurance.